wclodius2/hash_function_api/hash_maps.md

 ## The hash map modules

 The Fortran Standard Library provides three modules for the implementation of simple hash maps.
-These tables only accept hash functions with a single argument, the key, and that yield a 32 bit hash code, The modules will need to be modified to use hash functions with a different API.
+These maps only accept hash functions with a single argument, the key, and that yield a 32 bit hash code, The modules will need to be modified to use hash functions with a different API.
 There are three modules: